How to "Fix" MailNews

 This guide focuses on making MailNews more usable.
-It is specifically targeted at Windows 2000 users, as Outlook 2007, even though it will run on Windows 2000, is not exactly the most stable experience.
-MailNews is continually updated and patched specifically for Windows 2000, and so it runs much more smoothly.
+MailNews runs on all versions of Windows NT, from Windows 2000 through Windows 10.
 Like Outlook, it requires a number of adjustments to make it usable, though the changes are very different, and the steps are, too.
 This is a complete guide on MailNews from start to finish.
 Let's go!

 First, note that MailNews is based on Interlink Mail & News, which is very similar to Thunderbird.
 In fact, MailNews looks almost identical to Thunderbird, except it retains the older UI instead of the new Australis interface.
 Basically, MailNews/Interlink is to Thunderbird as New Moon/Pale Moon is to Firefox.

-- First, you'll want the latest version of MailNews for Windows 2000.
+- First, you'll want the latest version of MailNews.
 A new build is released fortnightly, so you should download the latest one, which will appear at the top of this page - or use the installer script on the homepage of this site for easier installation.